arafato/alicloud-core-concepts-book/manuscript/infrastructure_essentials.md

 Note that the maximum default EIP bandwidth is 200 Mbits, the maximum instance-bound public IP bandwidth is 100 Mbits.

-In order to increase that you have to add your EIPs (no instance-bound public IPs are supported) to a shared internet bandwidth package which can be as high a 1Gbits (see https://www.alibabacloud.com/help/doc-detail/55784.htm for details).
-There are not additional costs for a shared bandwidth internet package.
+In order to increase that you have to add your EIPs (no instance-bound public IPs are supported) to a shared internet bandwidth package which can be as high as 1Gbits (see https://www.alibabacloud.com/help/doc-detail/55784.htm for details).
+There are no additional costs for a shared bandwidth internet package.
 This way you can increase you outbound bandwidth to up to 1 Gbits.
 This bandwidth can only be saturated by multiple threads, though.
 You can also create multiple bandwidth packages of course.

 To further increase the external network performance you can also use mutliple ENIs (Elastic Network Interfaces) and bind up to 10 EIPs to up to 10 private ip addresses of a single ENI in NAT mode.
 By assigning multiple bandwidth packages to these EIPs you can further increase the network throughput of a single instance.
 Please check https://www.alibabacloud.com/help/doc-detail/88991.htm for further details on ENI and the different supported modes such as *Cut-Through mode* and *Multi-EIP to ENI mode*.